 Other benefits of SEO include:

 2016 was also the year that Google began moving to “mobile-first indexing.”
 This means that the first version of your website the web crawlers see is your mobile website.
-If your site does not work well on mobile or tablet, or it loads slowly or lacks content, you will lose ranking, even if your desktop website is comprehensive and lightning-fast.
+If your site does not work well on mobile or tablet, or it loads slowly or lacks content, you will lose rank, even if your desktop website is comprehensive and lightning-fast.

 Search engine web crawlers read all the content on the internet.
 Think about that for a minute.
 That’s a lot of content.
 But these are powerful algorithms.
 Not only does it note all the content on the internet, it also notes whether that same content appears in more than one place.

 In addition, many websites find that they have the same content on different parts of their website.
-Or, for example, have different country versions of the website but, all using the exact same content.

 Web crawlers have to find every page of your website in order for all that good content to count toward your SEO.
 And for all their sophistication and speed, search engine web crawlers prowl the web more or less the same way humans do — by following hyperlinks.

 When sites balloon to hundreds or even thousands of pages — local landing pages, blog pages, etc. — it’s easy to miss a page.
-In order for the search engine crawlers to make a complete index of your website, your website must be “crawlable.”
+In order for search engine crawlers to make a complete index of your website, your website must be “crawlable.”

 One way a search engine optimization agency can do this is to interlink your content so that there are no dead ends, no blog pages or white papers on lonely unlinked islands of the internet.